davidsuzp/Motor-Bike-Tracker-101/README.md

 C.- 3D Printing:

-    * FCStd --> Freecad file original
+    * .FCStd --> Freecad file original
-    * Stls ---> Files to print directly with slicers
+    * .stls ---> Files to print directly with slicers

 At this moment the repo it's under construction, but all the codes and 3d Files to print are ready to use, will be published periodically.